FLOCK4H/FLOCK4H/README.md

 <h2>Me</h2>

-**Busy exploring: Solana Blockchain**

-No, I'm not dead, I'll be back.

 **Are you looking for an Ethical Hacker, Software, Drivers, or Microcontrollers developer?**

 That's great, I'm currently looking for work, and I will appreciate any offer.